AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/request-document-approvals.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+To find out what plan, license type, or access you have, contact your Workfront administrator.

++++

 ## Request a document approval